Risk Warning: Your Capital is at Risk.

 CFDs allow traders to speculate on the price of agricultural company shares.
 The value of a CFD is the difference between the share price of the company at the time of purchase and the current price.

-Many regulated brokers worldwide offer CFDs on agricultural companies.
+Many regulated brokers worldwide offer CFDs on agricultural company shares.
 Customers deposit funds with the broker, which serve as margin.

-The advantage of CFDs is that traders can have exposure to grain prices without having to purchase shares, ETFs, futures or options.
+The advantage of CFDs is that traders can have exposure to barley prices without having to purchase shares, ETFs, futures, or options.

 However, traders should also consider the risks of trading in barley:

-- Strength in the US dollar could be a negative for barley prices.
+- Strength in the US dollar could be negative for barley prices.

 - Overproduction by large suppliers could depress prices.

 - Economic or political turmoil in emerging markets could weaken the demand for agricultural commodities.